The Best WordPress Themes for Businesses in 2020

 Astra Pro also comes fully loaded with tons of extra blog layouts, spacing control, and custom navigation—all critically important when your written content is the meat of your website.
 And of course, Astra Pro is easy to edit with the Elementor page builder, and the theme offers WooCommerce support in case you ever want to sell books and other merch.

-Astra Pro rings up for a low $59, so we can understand why it’s one of the most popular WordPress themes on the market.
-But writers and publishers should be advised that Astra Pro is $59 per year (as opposed to many of our other premium WordPress options, which deliver lifetime access).
+Astra Pro rings up for a low $59 per year, so we can understand why it’s one of the most popular WordPress themes on the market.
+Alternatively, you can make a lifetime purchase of Astra Pro for $249 and avoid paying yearly subscription rates for your theme.

 Eduma: Best theme for nonprofits and churches